-Gluten Free Cinnamon Spiced Pecans are sweet, crunchy (relatively healthy) gluten free snack you can whip up in no time.
+Gluten Free Cinnamon Spiced Pecans are sweet, crunchy (relatively healthy) gluten-free treat you can whip up in no time.
 They make a fabulous addition to salads, sweet snack, charcuterie boards, and even desserts.
 And of course, Cinnamon Roasted Pecans are also perfect for Christmas gifts.
 Wrap them up in a cute mason jar or little bags, tie them with a bow and you are good to go.

 Recipe Ingredient Notes

-Pecans: I prefer using raw, halved unsalted pecans in this recipe for cinnamon roasted pecans.
-If Pecans are not your thing, raw walnuts, cashews or almonds can be used instead.
+Pecans: I prefer using raw pecan halves in this recipe for cinnamon-roasted pecans.
+If Pecans are not your thing, raw walnuts, cashews, or almonds can be used instead.

 Sugar: In all my years making this recipe, I have only used light brown sugar.
 If you would like to make this recipe paleo, feel free to use coconut sugar.

 Cinnamon: Use high-quality ground cinnamon for this recipe such as Vietnamese cinnamon.
 This is the strongest, richest, and sweetest cinnamon with the best flavor.
 If you want to switch up the flavors, feel free to use pumpkin spice or apple pie spice in this recipe for Cinnamon Roasted Pecans.